sematext/docs/docs/agents/sematext-agent/windows-installation.md

 Sematext Agent logs are located in the `%LOCALAPPDATA%\sematext-agent\logs\` folder.

-## How to change Infra token and region
+## How to change Infra App token and region

 You can either reinstall Sematext Agent through GUI or by running the following command from command line: